edespino/cloudberry-site/docs/sql-stmts/create-procedure.md

 ## Compatibility

 A `CREATE PROCEDURE` command is defined in the SQL standard.
-The Cloudberry Database version is similar but not fully compatible.
+The Apache Cloudberry version is similar but not fully compatible.
 For details see also [CREATE FUNCTION](/docs/sql-stmts/create-function.md).

 ## See also